Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

   imageAlt: 'The NumPy logo above a diagram of two stacked layers on a dark grid.
 The top layer looks like a circuit board and is labelled Limited API and Stable ABI, abi3.
 The layer under it is labelled CPython and is split into 3.13, 3.14 and 3.15.
 A caption reads Porting NumPy to the Limited API.'
 ---

+_**Note:** if you've ever wondered why Python libraries like NumPy are so fast, how Python and C work together under the hood, or what buzzwords like the GIL, free-threading, multiprocessing and subinterpreters actually mean, this post is made for you.
+There are a few C snippets along the way, but the text explains each one, so you can follow along even if you don't write C._

 Hey all, welcome to the blog!
 If you're reading this (and no, it's not too late), you're either a friend I personally begged to read it or a fellow geek.
 Both are my kind of people, so welcome!

-Here's the deal: I yap, you listen, and I sneak in pop culture references and puns along the way.
+Here's the deal: I yap, you listen, and I sneak in pop culture references (starting with the title) and puns along the way.
 That's on purpose.
 You've been warned.
 In return, you'll learn a lot.
 Even if you're a Python geek, you'll probably still pick up something new, especially if you maintain a C extension.

 I spent the last three wonderful months working on NumPy as a Quansight intern, under the mentorship of Matti Picus, Nathan Goldbaum and Kumar Aditya.
 I actually started contributing before the internship began, mostly in masked arrays (`numpy.ma`), which I'd been using in SunPy.
 Not everyone cares about masked arrays, but I did, so I fixed a few things.